dgabriele/store/README.md

 ```

 ### Stateful Methods
-Here is a list of each `dict` method that has been extended to update the store
+Here is a list of each `dict` method that has been extended to result in an
-upon updating the contents of the dict itself.
-On the left side of the arrow is
+update to store as a side-effect.
+On the lefthand side of each arrow is the
-the `dict` method call.
-On the right side is the corresponding `store` method
+`dict` method.
+On the righthand side is the corresponding `store` call.
-call.

 - `state.update(mapping)` ➞ `store.update(state, mapping.keys())`
 - `state.setdefault(key, default)` ➞ `store.update(state, {key})`